VaughnVernon/DomoTactical-TS/README.md

 - **DomoActors-TS**: >= 1.0.2

 DomoTactical-TS and DomoActors-TS have zero Node.js-specific dependencies and runs on any V8-compatible runtime.

+## Cross-Team and Cross-Context Event and Other Schema Management

+- **DomoSchemaMinder** - The Domo [schema registry](https://github.com/VaughnVernon/DomoSchemaMinder) for managing cross-team, cross-context events and other schema types

 ## Quick Start